Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/index.rst.txt

       :ref:`Nodes Size <plotmodelnodesizepy>` option added for all commands of Python version.
 Date: 11/28/2023

       :ref:`Nodes Color <plotmodelnodecolorpy>` option added for all commands of Python version.
 Date: 11/28/2023

-      BraineryWiz **Version 0.92** for Python users Released.
-Now in This version BraineryWiz activated for :ref:`Anaconda <installation>` users.

    .. grid-item-card:: Python Version
       :link: pythonversion